jknapka/mvca/src/tg/unter/README.txt

   - The other should receive a message saying "Thank you for responding!
 This need is already being served by other volunteers.
 There's nothing more you need to do right now."
+  * For test purposes, we'll need an "Alerter" interface that can be stubbed for testing and actually send alerts in production.

 ) Show volunteers who have responded to events on the need_events page, and on the event page for a particular